DavidJGChen/probably-incorrect-answers/understanding-analysis/the-real-numbers.typ

 #solution[
   First, we construct an injection from $(0,1)$ to the set of infinite binary sequences.
-  We do this by considering the decimal expansion.
+  We do this by considering the decimal expansion (without repeating $1$'s).

   Next, we construct an injection from the set of infinite binary sequences to $(0,1)$.